 Major General Robert F. Whittle, Jr. assumed duties as the Deputy Chief of Engineers/Deputy Commanding General on 5 March, 2020.
 As such, he is second in command of the U.S. Army Corps of Engineers, which has more than 32,000 civilian employees and 700 military personnel who provide project management and construction support to 250 Army and Air Force installations in more than 110 countries.
 He remains in command of command of the Great Lakes and Ohio River Division (LRD), U.S. Army Corps of Engineers (USACE), which he assumed on July 12, 2019.

-As the U.S. Army Corps of Engineers’ Deputy Commanding General, Kaiser is responsible for policy and programming in support of the U.S. Army Corps of Engineers’ project management, construction support and engineering missions executed around the world.
+As the U.S. Army Corps of Engineers’ Deputy Commanding General, Whittle is responsible for policy and programming in support of the U.S. Army Corps of Engineers’ project management, construction support and engineering missions executed around the world.
 He plays a critical role in contingency operations supporting national defense as well as civil works and emergency response programs in support of national security.
-Also, as the Deputy Chief of Engineers, Kaiser advises the Chief of Engineers on real estate and engineering matters and programs related to the approximately 90,000 engineer soldiers within the Regular Army, Guard, and Reserve.
+Also, as the Deputy Chief of Engineers, Whittle advises the Chief of Engineers on real estate and engineering matters and programs related to the approximately 90,000 engineer soldiers within the Regular Army, Guard, and Reserve.